AndionArteaga/Iberian-Neanderthal-fossils-map/README.md

 ## Data Description

 - **Neanderthal fossil sites**
-  The dataset `IbP_Neanderthal_sites.csv` includes coordinates, chronological attributions, and unique identifiers for each site.
+  The dataset `IbP_Neanderthal_sites.csv` includes all recognised Neanderthal fossil sites within the Iberian Peninsula as of January 2025.
+  Coordinates are presented in the WGS 84 coordinate reference system.

 - **Shapefiles**
   The folder `Data/World_Countries/` contains vector data for modern country boundaries.
 The script uses these to define geopolitical context in the final map.